• 9 Reasons to Convert your Short-term Rental to Long-term

 What is a Lease Non-Renewal?

-A lease non-renewal refers to the decision by either the tenant or landlord to terminate an existing rental agreement at the end of the lease term.
-It means that neither party intends to extend or renew the lease for an additional rental period.
-This is different from breaking a lease, which involves prematurely terminating the agreement before the end of the contracted term.
+A lease non-renewal refers to the tenant or landlord's decision to terminate an existing rental agreement at the end of the lease term.
+Neither party intends to extend or renew the lease for an additional rental period.
+This is different from breaking a lease, which involves prematurely terminating the agreement before the contract ends.

-When a lease is not renewed, the rental contract simply expires on the specified end date.
-The tenant is then required to vacate the rental property by that date unless a new lease is signed.
-A non-renewal allows the lease to run its full course without penalty, as opposed to breaking a lease early which could incur fees or forfeit of the security deposit.
+The contract expires on the specified end date when a lease is not renewed.
+The tenant must vacate the rental property by that date unless a new lease is signed.
+A non-renewal allows the lease to run its entire course without penalty instead of breaking a lease early, which could incur fees or forfeit the security deposit.

 Why Draft a Non-Renewal Letter?

-Drafting a non-renewal letter is an important step for both tenants and landlords who do not wish to continue a lease agreement after the current term expires.
+Drafting a lease non-renewal letter is essential for tenants and landlords who do not wish to continue a lease agreement after the current term expires.
 There are several key reasons to provide written notice of non-renewal:

 1. Avoid Automatic Lease Renewal: